Non-alcoholic Negroni with Laori

 When do you drink a Negroni?

-The Negroni is one of the aperitif or pre-dinner drinks.
-The idea behind this is that you drink something strong before you eat to stimulate your appetite.
+The Negroni is an aperitif or pre-dinner drink.
+The idea is that you drink something strong before eating to stimulate your appetite.
 This idea of the pre-dinner drink comes from America.
 However, the Negroni comes from Italy and is therefore defined by its bitter notes.
-These not only harmonize perfectly with salty appetizers, but should also help to whet the appetite.
+These not only harmonize perfectly with salty starters, but are also said to whet your appetite.
 Your Negroni tastes just as good at the bar at night as it does as an aperitif!

 What is a Finger Stirred Negroni?